History of Rouen: The Wars of Religion

-The Classical Age
+The Early Modern Age

 The permanent Exchequer of Normandy, which had been installed in Rouen in 1499 by George of Amboise, was transformed into a regional administrative assembly by Francis I in 1515 and up to the time of the Revolution was the administrative centre of the region.
 It had judicial, legislative and executive powers in Norman affairs and was only subordinate to the Privy Council.
 It also had power to govern French Canada.
 By the 1550s, Rouen reached a population of about 75,000 inhabitants and became the second largest city in France.
 During the early modern era, warfare was a common threat to the city of Rouen.
 There was military improvement in technology and organization; however, the siege of 1591–1592 concluded with high casualties.
 In the 16th century, The Protestant Reformation resulted in religious wars which caused a population decline in many areas of France.
 Until the 1750s a lot of cities, including Rouen, were in a stage of stagnation or decline of population.

 The 16th and 18th centuries brought prosperity to the city through the textile trade and the increased use of port facilities, as well as the development of public transportation and other industries.
 In 1703, the Norman Chamber of Commerce was formed.
 Rouen was well known for the production of wool and faience – glazed ceramic ware; wool was the main source of wealth for the city.
 The printing industry was introduced to Rouen in 1485 and influenced its cultural and economic development.
 Rouen became a regional centre of production by introducing a variety of books to the industry.
 Although it did not have a university, Rouen became an important intellectual centre by reason of its reputed schools of higher learning.
 In 1734, a school of surgery was founded (second only to that of Paris, founded in 1724).
 In 1758 a new hospital was opened, to the west of the town, which replaced the old medieval one which had become too small.
 The Hôtel de Ville was completed in 1825.